 Peach Upside Down Cake

-Pineapple upside down cake is a longtime favorite, but why limit yourself to pineapple.
+Pineapple upside-down cake is a longtime favorite, but why limit yourself to pineapple.
 When the seasons change, use the seasonal fruit.
-Simply fill two 8-inch round cake pans with 1 cup brown sugar and half stick of melted butter each and then add your peeled and sliced peaches.
-If you want, you can even create a beautiful pattern with the fruit slices.
-Then pour your favorite cake batter on top and bake per the instructions of your favorite pineapple upside down cake.
+Fill two 8-inch round cake pans with 1 cup brown sugar and half a stick of melted butter each, then add your peeled and sliced peaches.

 Peach Pancake or Waffle Topping